MDM vs. MAM: Which One Is Right For You?

 MDM and MAM working together

-MDM and MAM are typically used together for company-owned devices, and MAM by itself is typically used for employee-owned devices.
+MDM and MAM are typically used together to manage company-owned mobile devices, and MAM by itself is typically used for employee-owned devices.

 MAM is what protects the company’s data.
 At the end of the day, that’s most important.